Settling Accounts: In at the Death: Plot

 The Confederates are bitter and far from being reconciled to their fate; they constantly attack the occupying US forces, despite grim retaliations including the execution of civilian hostages.
 Though outlawed, the Freedom Party is still very much an active underground force.

-Moreover, the United States itself - while dissolving the Confederate government and declaring its firm intention never to let it rise again - refrains from any formal annexation and (re)admitting Southern states back into the Union (with the exception of Kentucky, Tennessee, and Houston, which once again split from Texas), since any free elections would likely fill Congress with the United States' most staunch enemies.
-Rather, the former Confederate territories are left in the same legal limbo in which Canada has been since 1917,(being offered neither independence nor civil liberties) and kept under an open-ended, harsh military rule.
+Moreover, despite dissolving the Confederate government and declaring its firm intention never to let it rise again, the United States refrains from formally annexing and (re)admitting Southern states back into the Union (with the exception of Kentucky, Tennessee, and Houston, which once again split from Texas), since any free elections would likely fill Congress with the United States' most staunch enemies.
+Rather, the former Confederate territories are left in the same legal limbo in which Canada has been since 1917 (being offered neither independence nor civil liberties) and kept under an open-ended, harsh military rule.

 Despite the enormous victory won by the US, the war has not truly ended, but rather changed its form.
 To their chagrin, most of the soldiers and sailors conscripted "for the duration" are not discharged but set to occupation duty.
 The US is faced with the daunting task of keeping under indefinite harsh military occupation a vast satellite bloc with hostile populations, with the conquered Confederate Nations being added to the previously held Canadian ones, as well as the smaller Mormon Utah.

 And at the same time, the Nuclear Age has been launched with the destruction of three cities in North America and six in Europe.
 The first city that Germany uses a superbomb on is Petrograd, which results in most of the city getting destroyed and Russia suing for peace.
 After the bombing, the Russian capital relocates to Moscow.
 The second city Germany uses a superbomb on is Paris, which results in most of the city getting destroyed and King Charles XI getting killed in the blast.
 Louis XIX takes the throne and sues for peace.
 The United Kingdom uses its first superbomb to destroy Hamburg.
 In response, Germany destroys London, Brighton, and Norwich with three superbombs.
-Luckily, Prime Minister Winston Churchill, Oswald Mosley, and King Edward VIII are able to evacuate London before the bombing, knowing the Germans would strike back.
+Prime Minister Winston Churchill, Oswald Mosley, and King Edward VIII are able to evacuate London before the bombing, knowing the Germans would strike back.
 After the three British cities are bombed, Britain builds a second superbomb.
-However, before the nuclear bomb could strike a major German city, it is shot down in German-occupied Belgium, where it explodes harmlessly somewhere between Bruges and Ghent.
+However, before the nuclear bomb can strike a major German city, it is shot down in German-occupied Belgium, where it explodes harmlessly somewhere between Bruges and Ghent.
 This results in Winston Churchill being ousted as Prime Minister in a no-confidence vote.
 Churchill's succeeded by Horace Wilson, who seeks a cease-fire with Germany.
 Oswald Mosley is also ousted as Chancellor of the Exchequer in a non-confidence vote.